yttriumz/notes-foam/notes-development/containerization/container-image.md

-# Docker Application Development
+# Container Image Development

-Last modified: 2024-03-25 UTC
+Last modified: 2024-04-25 +0000

+**NOTE**: This note assumes that images are built using Docker by default.

 - [Dockerfile](#dockerfile)
   - [`CMD` \& `ENTRYPOINT`](#cmd--entrypoint)